isabella232/omnition-observer/docs/DESIGN_DOC.md

 # Design

 ## Proposal

-Our L7 Inspector will use iptables to capture all incoming and outgoing traffic and re-route it to the locally running Envoy instance.
+Our L7 Inspector will use iptables to capture all incoming and outgoing traffic and re-route it to the locally running Envoy instance deployed as a sidecar/proxy.
 Envoy will be configured to transparently forward the traffic to the original destination and collect traces.

+## Diagrams

 ### Capture traffic with Iptables